junxit/us-congress-bills-114/bill.md

       > - **(H)** to the extent practicable, financial and other information for each program activity required to be reported under the Federal Funding Accountability and Transparency Act of 2006 (31 U.S.C.
 6101 note).

   - **(5)** by adding at the end the following:
+    > - **(4)** *Information for smaller programs* Information for each program identified in the program inventory required under paragraph (2) for which there is more than $1,000,000 and not more than $10,000,000 in annual budget authority shall, at a minimum, include—
+    >   - **(A)** an identification of the program activities that are aggregated, disaggregated, or consolidated as part of identifying programs;
+    >   - **(B)** for each program activity described in subparagraph (A), the amount of funding for the current fiscal year and previous 2 fiscal years;
+    >   - **(C)** an identification of the statutes that authorize the program and any major regulations specific to the program;
+    >   - **(D)** for any program that provides grants or other financial assistance to individuals or entities, a description of the individuals served by the program and beneficiaries who received financial assistance under the program for the most recent fiscal year; and
+    >   - **(E)** links to any evaluation, assessment, or program performance reviews by the agency, an Inspector General, or the Government Accountability Office (including program performance reports required under section 1116) released during the preceding 5 years.
-    > - **(4)** *Archiving* After the end of each fiscal year, the Director of the Office of Management and Budget shall archive and preserve the information included in the program inventory required under paragraph (2) relating to that fiscal year.
+    > - **(5)** *Archiving* After the end of each fiscal year, the Director of the Office of Management and Budget shall archive and preserve the information included in the program inventory required under paragraph (2) relating to that fiscal year.

 - **(b)** *Expired grant funding* Not later than February 1 of each fiscal year, the Director of the Office of Management and Budget shall publish on a public website the total amount of undisbursed grant funding remaining in grant accounts for which the period of availability to the grantee has expired.

 ## § 3.
 Guidance and implementation

-- **(a)** *Guidance* Not later than June 30, 2017, the Director of the Office of Management and Budget—
+- **(a)** *Guidance* Not later than June 30, 2018, the Director of the Office of Management and Budget—
   - **(1)** shall prescribe guidance to implement this Act, and the amendments made by this Act;
   - **(2)** shall issue guidance to agencies to identify how the program activities used for reporting under the Federal Funding Accountability and Transparency Act of 2006 (31 U.S.C.
 6101 note) are associated with programs identified in the program inventory required under section 1122(a)(2)(C)(i) of title 31, United States Code, as amended by subsection (a);
   - **(3)** may issue guidance to agencies to ensure that the programs identified in the program inventory required under section 1122(a)(2)(C)(i) of title 31, United States Code, as amended by subsection (a), are presented at a similar level of detail across agencies and are not duplicative or overlapping; and